-Download the FREE Discotech mobile app.
+Download the FREE Discotech mobile app!
 You can use it to book tables, sign up for free guestlist, and buy tickets to all of the best clubs in Las Vegas.

-Following it’s much anticipated grand opening March 2015, Omnia Las Vegas has quickly become the hottest club on the strip.
+Following its much anticipated grand opening March 2015, Omnia Las Vegas has quickly become the hottest club on the strip.
 Located in the space previously occupied by Pure Nightclub in Caesars, Omnia LV features a star studded EDM DJ line up that includes Afrojack, Calvin Harris, Martin Garrix, and Tiesto.
 The Omnia aura begins upon entering the lavish space.
 A colossal lighting system, which looms over the expansive dance floor, sends cascading light throughout the main club.
 Guests under the four-story roof will be showered with beams of changing colored lights revealing layers of architectural wonders.

 The main club boasts a dramatic 65-foot-tall ceiling dome that encompasses a 22,000-pound kinetic chandelier.
 The grandiose centerpiece of the main club consists of eight concentric rings featuring production elements including theatrical lighting effects, video projections and light-emitting diodes (LED) choreographed to evolve throughout the night.

-If you’re into hip hop music, Heart of Omnia is a separate area within Omnia that features a hip hop DJ.
+If you’re into hip hop music, Heart of Omnia is a separate area within Omnia that features a hip-hop DJ.
 There’s also a rooftop terrace upstairs that has it’s own DJ, typically playing more chill music.
 Keep in mind that you won’t be able to hear the main DJ unless you’re in the main room.
 Of course, main room table prices don’t come cheap.
 Can’t put a price on fun.

 If you haven’t jumped on the EDM bandwagon, fear not – Marquee also offers the ‘Boom Box’ as a hip hop room, as well as ‘The Library’, a discreet VIP lounge if you’re feeling something more low key.
 With vast glass window-walls overlooking the famous Las Vegas Strip, guests will enjoy a nightlife experience unlike any other venue.
-Use promo code DISCO to save $5 on tickets at MarqueeLasVegas.com.

 The crown jewel of the newly built Cromwell hotel, Drai’s Nightclub provides an unrivaled view encompassing the entire Strip and beyond.
 Designed by namesake nightlife impresario Victor Drai, this 65,000 square feet venue offers a multi-sensory environment taking entertainment and service to new heights.
 Meticulous attention to detail, massive LED lighting systems, and modern technology fuse to create a sensual, multi-sensory experience unlike any other on the Strip.
 Drai’s features over 7,000 square feet of the most state of the art LEDs in production and 75 various indoor & outdoor seating options to accommodate its 2,500 guest capacity.